aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 ### 5. Set a baseline for notifications in the Audit account (Local)

-The Audit account has an SNS Topic created by ControlTower that sends all AWS Config change notifications.
+The Audit account has an SNS Topic created by Control Tower that sends all AWS Config change notifications.
 Set a baseline to notify Slack of this content.
 Only setting up AWS Chatbot is done in the management console, and any further work is done locally.

 > NOTE: